mtoles/BeNYfits-ProADA/analysis/tmp.md

 thinking of asking for a break from the relationship because losing respect

-The specific effects on the relationship attributed to my boyfriend's marijuana use include his inability to engage in normal conversation due to being stoned every time we are together, which has led to a lack of intellectual engagement and feeling like I'm watching a stoned zombie every night.
-Additionally, his marijuana use has affected our sexual relationship; I feel he becomes too rough and impersonal, trying to act out a porn movie rather than being engaged with me.
-This has contributed to a feeling of being used and placed second to his desire to get high, especially noticeable when he immediately smoked after sex despite our prior discussion about his usage.
+The specific impacts on the relationship due to my boyfriend's marijuana use include a lack of normal conversation as he is stoned from dinner until he falls asleep, issues with sexual intimacy where he becomes too rough and impersonal, and a general feeling of being second place to his weed consumption.
+Additionally, there's a loss of respect for him as he has transformed from who he was to what I described as a 'stoned zombie' every night.

 Instructions: Based on the entire document, what steps has the person taken to communicate their concerns about their boyfriend's increasing marijuana use and its impact on their relationship, and what is their proposed solution if the issue persists?